Find Affordable College Courses

 Ithaca, NY

 You’ll be in good company if you decide to attend Cornell University.
 It ranked #4 on our 2023 Best Value Civil Engineering Master’s Degree Schools in New York list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.
+Located in the city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.

 In-state tuition fees for graduate students at Cornell are $30,006 per year.